iliastzanis/rock-paper-scissors-JS/README.md

 ## Usage

-The game is played via browser alerts and prompts.
+The game is played via the browser interface.
 Follow the steps below to play:

 1. **Open the `index.html` file in your browser**.
 2. **Start the game**:
-    - The game will prompt you to enter your choice for each round.
-    - You can enter `rock`, `paper`, or `scissors` (case-insensitive).

-3. **View the results**:
+    - Click on one of the buttons (Rock, Paper, or Scissors) to make your choice.
+    - The computer will automatically make a random selection.
-    - The result of each round will be displayed in an alert.
+    - The result of each round will be displayed, along with updated scores.

-    - After 5 rounds, the final winner will be declared via an alert.
+3. **Winning the Game**:
+    - The first player (either you or the computer) to reach 3 points wins.
+    - Once a winner is declared, you can reset the game using the reset button.

 ## How to Play

-1. The game will prompt the user to enter their choice (Rock, Paper, or Scissors) via an alert.
+1. The game displays three buttons: Rock, Paper, and Scissors.
+2. Click one of the buttons to make your choice.
-2. The computer will randomly select a choice.
+3. The computer will make a random choice.
-3. The game will determine the winner of each round and update the scores.
+4. The game determines the winner of each round and updates the scores.
-4. After 5 rounds, the game will declare the overall winner based on the scores.
+5. The first to score 3 points wins the game.
+6. You can reset the game and play again once a winner is declared.

 ## Live Demo

 You can play the game online via GitHub Pages [here](https://iliastzanis.github.io/rock-paper-scissors-JS/).